Data and visual storytelling make up a one-two punch for brands struggling to cut through the clutter and engage their audiences.

 2. Capture attention with creative, consistent design.

 Next, you need to package your information in creative, compelling ways.
 Good design will capture people’s attention.
 Paragraphs of text won’t.
+Another factor that will make your marketing even more impactful is if you adopt a zoho hubspot integration so you can increase the effectiveness of your marketing, and find new potential clients!

 But let’s think creatively for a moment.
 If your organization served 2,500 people last year, so what?
 How is that relatable to someone on Instagram?
 A more powerful message is showing that nearly 7 people a day walked through your doors last year.